Accurate computation of the energy variance and $\langle\langle \mathcal{L}^\dagger \mathcal{L} \rangle\rangle$ using iPEPS: Results

 Figure~\ref{fig:heis}(a) shows the convergence of the variance as a function of inverse $\chi$ for $D=4$, comparing the current approach with the previous $H$-environment method from Ref.~\cite{corboz16b}.
 The latter displays slow convergence as a function of $\chi$, with values of $\chi>200$ required for a converged result.
 In stark contrast, the LC-CTMRG approach yields an accurate estimate already at much smaller values, around $\chi = 30$, providing clear evidence of its increased precision.

 In Fig.~\ref{fig:heis}(b) we show the convergence of the variance as a function of the cell size $L$ for different values of $D$.
 The larger $D$ is, the larger the required cell size to reach convergence.
 This can be naturally understood from the fact that the finite bond dimension $D$ introduces an effective correlation length, which grows as $D$ increases and reproduces the infinite correlation length of the gapless ground state in the infinite-$D$ limit~\cite{corboz18,rader18}.
-The longer the correlation length, the larger the required cell size to capture all relevant terms contributing to the variance.
+The longer the correlation length, the larger the required cell size to capture all relevant terms contributing to the variance~\footnote{We note that even in the presence of long-range order, the correlation length extracted from the connected correlation function remains finite (at finite $D$), because the iPEPS explicitly breaks the symmetry.}.
 We note that studying the convergence as a function of $L$ does not require separate calculations for each $L$; in practice, one performs a single calculation at a sufficiently large $L_{\mathrm{max}}$, from which one can directly extract the data for smaller $L$, since all relevant terms are computed individually.

 Finally, the energy as a function of the variance is plotted in Fig.~\ref{fig:heis}(c).
 Using a second-order polynomial fit based on the $D=2\ldots5$ data, we obtain an energy in the zero-variance limit of $E_s=-0.669436(21)$, in agreement with the quantum Monte Carlo result $E_{QMC}=-0.6694421(4)$ from Ref.~\cite{sandvik2010}, illustrating the usefulness of variance-based energy extrapolations with iPEPS.
 For comparison, the data is also plotted as a function of inverse bond dimension in Fig.~\ref{fig:heis}(d), which is difficult to extrapolate due to its non-monotonic behavior.